- Do you worry that terrible things will happen even if they are unlikely?

 In whatever category you fall, there are a couple of problems that anxiety causes.
-The good news is that there's something we can do about this.
-The bad news is that many people don't know what.
+The good news is that there are ways to deal with them.
+The bad news is that many people don't know how to deal with anxiety.
 But that's why you're here.

 Anxiety is caused by an over-reaction of the human fight-or-flight response.
 This innate reaction has developed over more than hundred thousand years of evolution in order to protect us from danger.
 It's a biological process that kicks in whenever the brain detects something dangerous.

 Imagine you live in a world full of dangerous animals.
 That's the life many of our early human ancestors had.
 When you were walking through the woods and a wild tiger crossed your path, you had to react quickly.
 Your entire body and your brain had to switch into survival mode.
 And that's what the fight-or-flight reaction is designed to do.
 The heart beat increases, you breathe faster and you can't think of anything but the danger in front of you.
 Without the fight-or-flight response, our ancestors wouldn't have survived so successfully.